 3 Hours

 When solving a problem, we must first gain a deep understanding of the current situation and set a goal condition.
 Then we perform a root cause analysis on the gap between how things are and how we want them to be.
-In this course, we’ll learn several fun tools for exploring the how, what, and why of the gap, brainstorming possible causes and using decision-making tools to select the most likely root cause to pursue.
+In this course, we’ll use several fun tools for exploring the how, what, and why of the gap, brainstorming possible causes and using decision-making tools to select the most likely root cause to pursue.
 After this class, you’ll have a better understanding of: Brainstorming Techniques (Reversal, Metaphorical, Fantasy Chaining), Affinity Diagrams, Cause and Effect Diagrams, ICE, PACE, and Multi Voting.
 Sign up for Lean training with the online registration form.

 Countermeasures: Solving Common Problems using Lean Methods and Tools